Mindfulness-Based Stress Reduction (MBSR)

 In addition to attending a teacher training program, becoming a certified MBSR teacher requires developing a personal mindfulness practice.

-See also What Is The Cost Of An MBSR Program?
-Quick Answer
+See also What Are The 3 Qualities Of Mindfulness? - Quick Answer

 This involves regularly practicing the techniques you will be teaching to others, such as body scans, sitting meditation, and mindful movement.